J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |connection |SQL connection string |

-#### Database.ExecuteCount(System.Data.SqlClient.SqlCommand,System.String)
+#### Useful.Utilities.Database.ExecuteCount(System.Data.SqlClient.SqlCommand,System.String)

 Executes a scalar and attempts to parse the result to integer.
 If parse fails -1 is returned

 | Parameter | Description |